gw-ospo/jupyter-book-template/README.md

 ## Setup

-Make a copy of this repository template.
-Then clone your repository onto your local computer, and navigate there from the command line.
+[Make a copy](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) of this repository template.
+Then clone your copy of the repository onto your local computer, and navigate there from the command line.

 Setup virtual environment: